minprog/programmeren-ki/problems/adventure-less/adventure.md

 ## Step 7: Synonyms

 Implement Synonyms.
 Note that your adventure game does not implement all commands in the synonyms data file!
-Implement it in such a way that everything still works as expected, and do not accept commands like `I` or `INVENTORY`!
+Implement it in such a way that everything still works as expected.
 In this case, it's advisable to not write a full class to manage synonyms, but use a standard dictionary instead.

 ## Step 8: Check your work